sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

 Plugin variables
 ----------------
-We use the [stage-variables](https://www.npmjs.com/package/serverless-plugin-stage-variables) plugin, so we can set stage variables in ApiGateway, which we can use in our Lambda functions.
-You can set those in the `custom` part:
+We use the [stage-variables](https://www.npmjs.com/package/serverless-plugin-stage-variables) plugin, so we can set stage variables in ApiGateway, which we can then use in our Lambda functions.
+You can set those in the `custom` section.
+This also allows us to use CloudFormation references inside our Lambda functions.
+CloudFormation will fill in the values with the actual output for us.

 ```yaml
 custom: